umrude/graphem_socketio_react/Overview.md

 ## WebSockets

-For this app, we'll be using Socket.io to create a websocket connection between ReactJS (Client) and Express (Server).
+For this app, we'll be using Socket.io to create a websocket connection between ReactJS (Client) and our server.
 ### What Is a WebSocket?

 A WebSocket is a **bidirectional** communication protocol.